utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/adding-api-elements.md

 ### Enabling collection update suggestions

 You can enable update suggestions for any collection that's been added to an API.
-When suggestions are enabled, Postman will detect you when there are differences between the API definition and the collection and will offer suggestions for updating the collection.
+When suggestions are enabled, Postman will detect when there are differences between the API definition and the collection and will offer suggestions for updating the collection.

 To enable update suggestions for a collection, do the following: